kishanhitk/gita-gpt-native/README.md

 - Nativewind v4 (Since v4 is in alpha, sometimes it may not work as expected.
 But I had to use it because the v2 does not work with Expo Router v3.
 The code has a lot of messy workarounds to make it work.)

+## Roadmap
+- [ ] Add multiple languages support
+- [ ] Add updesha to favorite

+**The API code is in a separate project which is not open-sourced yet.
+If Expo API Routes becomes stable, the API code will be moved to the code here.**

 ## Contributing

 Contributions are welcom to Gita GPT!
 If you have suggestions for improvements or new features, please feel free to open an issue or submit a pull request.